Krithika-Balan/Homework2/readme.txt

 Commit 12 : This is the thirteenth line of the readme file.

 Commit 13 :This merges commit 10 and commit 12.

+Commit 14 : This is the fifteenth and the last line of the readme file.